BytecodeAgency/Coding-Standards/README.md

 This repo also contains files you can use for development.
 These files are *defaults*, so you can of course edit them to suit the needs of the project.

+All of our conventions regarding indentation and such can also be found in the form of an `.editorconfig` file.

 Please read this file thoroughly, and also check out the links in the [Final words](#final-words) section.
 Spending half an hour now can save you many hours during projects!

 Remark: _This project also includes our Parcel starter_